In Memory of Rose Schaffhausen

 Little Canada, MN 55117

 Memorials to honor Rose’s life and her amazing fundraising efforts to support Fr.
 Wasson’s kids can be sent to NPH USA.
 Rose always wanted to be sure the kids were well fed with nutritious meals.
-Please send your contribution to NPH USA, 134 North LaSalle Street, Suite 500, Chicago, IL 60602-1036, or give securely below.
+Please send your contribution to NPH USA, 20 North Wacker Drive, Suite 4000, Chicago, IL 60606-3193, or give securely below.

 Nuestros Pequeños Hermanos (NPH) means “Our Little Brothers and Sisters” in Spanish.
 NPH USA transforms the lives of vulnerable children in Bolivia, the Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, and Peru.
 Together, we help children overcome poverty and become productive, caring leaders in their own communities.
 Founded in 1954 by Father William Wasson, NPH is supporting nearly 8,000 children, both inside and outside our homes, ensuring they have a safe and nurturing place to live, an education, clothing, healthcare, and a strong family support system.